Koudela/eArc-router/README.md

 the apps routing process is as simple as typing `tree` at the base of the routing directory.

-The two immutable objects Route and Request are attached to the event the router dispatches on the observer tree.
-Route decomposes an url path in parameters matching the maximal path in the routing dir/observer tree (real arguments) and a the rest (virtual arguments).
-Request supplies the information about the http request variables.

 ## Table of contents

  - [Install](#install)